aceyogi/corbaexample/README.md

 Carry out the following steps:

 1. Create a new class **DSIAddressBookImpl**, using the template below.
+Note that the class should extend *org.omg.PortableServer.DynamicImplementation*, not *org.omg.CORBA.DynamicImplementation*, which is  deprecated.

 ```java
 package org.example.corba;